-Identifying cats may seem rudimentary, but it isn't difficult to see how such a breakthrough could be put to a more practical use.
+Identifying cats may seem rudimentary, but it isn't difficult to see how such a breakthrough could be put to more practical use.

-In medicine, deep learning has been found to be on a par with human expertise when it comes to interpreting medical images.
+In medicine, deep learning has been found to be on par with human expertise when it comes to interpreting medical images.
 The study, carried out by the University of Birmingham, may pave the way for AI to play a greater role in the medical field going forwards, easing the strain on resources and allowing doctors to spend more time with patients.

 Perhaps the most exciting area where deep learning is being touted as a possible springboard to discovery is in the cosmos.
-Researchers from ETH Zurich university recently released a paper in which they employed neural networks to study dark matter.
+Researchers from ETH Zurich university released a paper in which they employed neural networks to study dark matter.
 When compared to the Hubble telescope, deep learning was found to deliver 30% more accurate values when breaking down the composites of the universe, apportioning baryonic matter, dark matter and dark energy.
 The researchers concluded by claiming that deep learning is a promising prospect for cosmological data analysis in the future.